superfluid-finance/custom-supertokens/README.md

 }
 ```

-This contract simply creates a new `UUPSProxy` which gets initialized into a Pure Super Token.
+This contract simply creates a new `UUPSProxy` with a custom `initialize` method.
-In the function `initilize`, we use the `SuperTokenFactory` contract, then we mint the full supply of the token to the `receiver`.
+This method calls `SuperTokenFactory.initializeCustomSuperToken` (which emits events facilitating discovery of the SuperToken), then mints the full supply of the token to the `receiver`.

 For more information on the creation of Custom Super Tokens, please refer to the [Technical Documentation](https://docs.superfluid.finance/docs/protocol/super-tokens/guides/deploy-super-token/deploy-custom-super-token) or the [Protocol Wiki](https://github.com/superfluid-finance/protocol-monorepo/wiki/About-Custom-Super-Token).